MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 ##### ReportRequestPageValues table
-The ReportRequestPageValues table contains metadata from the report request page when the report request was issued.
+The _ReportRequestPageValues_ table contains metadata from the report request page when the report request was issued.

-The table ReportRequestPageValues__ has two columns __Request Page Option__  __Request Page Option Value__.
+The table has two columns __Request Page Option__  __Request Page Option Value__.
 It contains all Key-Value pairs of entries from request page options.

 ##### ReportFilterValues table
-The ReportFilterValues table contains metadata from the report request page when the report request was issued.
+The _ReportFilterValues_ table contains metadata from the report request page when the report request was issued.

-The table ReportFilterValues__ has two columns __Filter__ and __Filter Value.
+The table has two columns **Filter** and **Filter Value**.
 It contains all Key-Value pairs of filters from the request page.

 The actual filter format is '\<DataItemName\>::\<Source Table Caption\>::\<FilterGroup\>::\<Field Caption\>'.